 You can define multiple MySQL databases within one service.
-To do so, define multiple schemas
+To do so, define multiple schemas in your service configuration.
+Note that this is possible only on version10.0 or later.

-is included, it’s equivalent to the following default:
+You can also specify multiple endpoints for permissions.
+If neither schemas nor endpoints is included, it’s equivalent to the following default:

 .platform/services.yaml